On the Set: SAEM Alumna Working for TV Show The Good Wife

 - Marketing intern for the Pittsburgh Cultural Trust

-- All-Star Week FanFest attraction manager, Major League Baseball
+- All-Star Week FanFest attraction manager for Major League Baseball

 - Premium services and event sales intern for the Pittsburgh Pirates